ndavison/groundwork/README.md

 ## Autoload

 groundwork uses the Composer autoload.php located in 'vendor' to automatically require classes that are namespaced and located as per psr-0.
-The autoloading capabilities are only available after an initial "composer install" is run, hence why it is part of the installation procedure outlined above even if you don't have any packages to add.

 There are two locations available "out of the box" (besides Resources) where you can add your own classes - App/Library and App/Models.
 Classes in those locations namespaced according to their location (e.g. namespace App\Library) will be autoloaded when referenced in route callbacks/resource classes.
+If you wish to create further directories and namespace the classes in them accordingly, then they should autoload as well.

 Of course, packages gathered via Composer from editing composer.json's "require" key will also be autoloaded from route callbacks/resource classes